sinch/play-a-song-over-phone/readme.md

 #Sending a song to your friend thru a phone call

-Last week we where sponsoring thenextweb hackathon in NYC, one idea from Gerb from there was to user the deezer API to send a song to a friend over the phone.
+Last week we where sponsoring thenextweb hackathon in NYC, one idea from Herb from there was to user the Deezer API to send a song to a friend over the phone.
 We couldn't really get it to work that weekend.
 But now we figured it out and I wanted to share it with you guys on how you can manipulate the AudioStreams in the Sinch JS SDK.
 So here you go Herb.

 ## Preparation
 1. Download the JS SDK from http://sinch.com/download/